CMakePP/CMaize/docs/src/getting_started/building/quick_start.rst

    cmake --build <build_dir> --target install

-There are a lot of possible options for configuring the package, thus we strongly suggest you check out :ref:`CMake-Option-Variables` for a list of the more important considerations.
+There are a lot of possible options for configuring the package, thus we strongly suggest you check out :ref:`CMake Option Variables` for a list of the more important considerations.
 If you are setting more than ``CMAKE_PREFIX_PATH`` and/or ``CMAKE_INSTALL_PREFIX`` it is strongly recommended that you use a toolchain file to record the options and save yourself time later if you need to rerun the `cmake` command.

 Troubleshooting
 ===============